eagle840/killercoda-labs/logstash/step1.md

 `apt install -y net-tools jq tree`{{exec}}

+## Install Logstash

-Config APT to download logstash:
+Config APT to download logstash, note that it's important to use the same version of logstash as elastricsearch.

 See https://www.elastic.co/guide/en/logstash/7.17/installing-logstash.html#_apt for more info